Dola29/PWA-test/README.md

 # PWA-test
-This is a very basic progressive web application made with Vanilla JS, HTML5, CSS, Materialize and FireBase
+This is a very basic progressive web application made with:

+* Vanilla JS
+* HTML5
+* CSS
+* Materialize
+* FireBase